lemonarc/francis-terry/taster-thanks.md

 layout: page
 pageclass: taster-page
 title: Thank You
-excerpt: "Thank you for booking a taster day, we will be in touch shortly."
+excerpt: "Thank you for booking a Taster Day, we will be in touch shortly."
 permalink: /taster-day-thanks/
 article: article
 nofollow: nofollow